Opening a Marijuana Delivery Service

 - Transporting Marijuana: Laws and Regulations

-Cannabis delivery laws are tricky to navigate, especially since federal laws classify marijuana as a Schedule I drug.
-If you have concerns about starting a delivery business or have questions, consider speaking with a business attorney with experience in the marijuana market.
+Cannabis delivery laws are tricky to navigate, especially since federal laws classify marijuana as a Schedule 1 drug.
+If you have concerns about starting a delivery business, consider speaking with a business attorney with experience in the cannabis industry.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help